 Post World War II – Reggio Emelia Approach

 Loris Malaguzzi develops an innovative approach to teaching pre-and primary schools, which becomes known as the Reggio Emelia approach after the region in Italy where she worked.
-Now recognized globally for the quality of thinking, organization and execution the system relies on a curriculum guided by children, long-term projects as a central learning tool and the active involvement of the community, in particular parents.
+Now recognised globally for the quality of thinking, organization and execution the system relies on a curriculum guided by children, long-term projects as a central learning tool and the active involvement of the community, in particular parents.

 1922 – Leonard Nelson